-- Check in with your friends and those influencers who you are most interested in twice a day and limit your time on social media to 15 minutes in the morning and 15 minutes in the afternoon.
+- Check-in with your friends and those influencers who you are most interested in twice a day and limit your time on social media to 15 minutes in the morning and 15 minutes in the afternoon.
 Remember nothing valuable can come from endless scrolling.

 - If you have a business idea or project you want to get started the most important thing is to focus on creating quality content.
 There are no secret tricks.
 Just honest, hard work.

 - If you are using social media for business, my advice is to create a business profile on the platforms and use this for your work.
-Follow people in your market or industry not your friends.
+Follow people in your market or industry, not your friends.

 - Keep your personal life and family photos for your personal page where you can share them with friends so you aren’t bombarding them with work stuff.

 - Ignore the haters.
 To win an election you just need a 51 % majority.
-Which means 49% of people won’t like what you are about.
+This means 49% of people won’t like what you are about.
 I know some of my more religious audience are not huge fans of my bikini photos, but hey, I’m gonna show off my abs for as long as I have them.
-And I do have a large male audience not really interested in food, so I am never going to keep everyone happy.
+And I do have a largely male audience not really interested in food, so I am never going to keep everyone happy.

 - Don’t ever put up content just for the sake of it.
 People make my dishes for special occasions so I can destroy their trust by posting something average.
 If a recipe is not great I will remake it till it is perfect, even if it takes 10 tries.